Paris Saint-Germain FC (PSG) Sponsors 2025/26

 PSG initially signed a five-year deal with cryptocurrency-based fan engagement platform Socios.com, which is powered by Gzira, Malta–based blockchain fintech provider Chiliz, in September 2018 to launch their own Fan Token.

-As an Official Partner of the club, Socios.com helps PSG offer their fans a chance to obtain Fan Tokens ($PSG) that allows them to participate in several club-oriented activities.
-These Fan Tokens are limited in number and can be bought, sold or won in an augmented reality in-game (‘Token Hunt’).
+As an Official Partner of the club, Socios.com helps PSG offer their fans a chance to obtain Fan Tokens ($PSG), allowing them to participate in several club-oriented activities.
+These Fan Tokens are limited in number and can be bought, sold, or won in an augmented reality game.

 Dior

-In October 2024, PSG announced its new partnership with Matchain as its Exclusive Digital Identity Partner.
+In October 2024, PSG announced a partnership with decentralised blockchain Matchain, bringing it on board as their Exclusive Digital Identity Partner.

-The multi-season deal (2024-2027) involves creating a joint innovation studio to develop AI-powered decentralised identity solutions for both fans and athletes, aiming to enhance data security, personalised experiences, and new forms of digital interaction and ownership.
+The multi-season deal, running from 2024 to 2027, entails the creation of a joint studio to develop AI-powered decentralised identity solutions for both fans and athletes, with the aim of enhancing data security, personalised experiences, and new forms of digital interaction and ownership.

 American Express

-New York-headquartered financial services corporation American Express has served as an official supplier to PSG since 2015.
+American Express, a New York-headquartered financial services corporation, has served as an official supplier of PSG since 2015.

-However, in December 2024, Paris Saint-Germain and American Express France announced the extension of their partnership, with American Express France becoming the Official Premium Partner of the men’s and women’s soccer teams.
+In December 2024, PSG and American Express France announced an extension of the partnership, which made the latter the Official Premium Partner of the PSG men’s and women’s football teams.

-As an Official Partner, American Express France also continues to operate the Parc des Princes Conciergerie, located in the heart of the stadium’s Hospitality areas.
+As an Official Partner of the club, American Express France also operates the Parc des Princes Conciergerie, located inside the stadium’s hospitality areas.

 1XBet